-Tableau is a self-service analytics platform that takes data visualisation seriously as it looks to get businesses away from Powerpoint presentations.
-The company employs colour, animation and cartography experts to make their data visualisations as easy to digest as possible.
+Tableau is a self-service analytics platform with impressive data visualisations that aim to get businesses away from PowerPoint presentations.
+The company employs colour, animation and cartography experts to make their visualisations easily digestible.

-Customers can use an online service or stay on-premises with Tableau Server.
-Tableau connects a wide range of data sources, from established sources like Excel to recent additions like Amazon Aurora, Microsoft Azure SQL Data Warehouse, MapR Hadoop Hive Connectivity for Mac.
-Tableau is quick to implement and its commitment to visualisation stretches into the administrator tools. such as visual permissioning and governance.
+Tableau connects a wide range of data sources, from established formats such as Excel to more recent additions including Amazon Aurora, Microsoft Azure SQL Data Warehouse, MapR and Hadoop.
+Tableau is quick to implement and its commitment to visualisation stretches into the administrator tools, such as visual permissioning and governance.